zplab/zbar-py/README.md

 ## Prerequisites:
 * libiconv -- for building zbar-py
 * numpy -- for running zbar-py
-* scipy -- for testing zbar-py
+* scipy -- for testing zbar-py with image and webcam
+* pygame -- for testing zbar-py with webcam

 ## Installing and testing
 Make sure that you have libiconv on your build env.